ConYel/my_site_two/README.md

 There may be a great fire in our soul, yet no one ever comes to warm himself at it, and the passers-by see only a wisp of smoke.
 ― Vincent van Gogh

+It's enough for me to be sure that you and I exist at this moment.
+― Gabriel García Márquez, One Hundred Years of Solitude